Gob1inSharks/gob1insharks.github.io/README.md

 I think the hand detection system could have been enhance.
 Mediapipe is a great resource, yet it could only impliment a 2d surface.
 The user interface with the program isn't well-designed and it is an aspect tht can be greatly improved upon.
 Maybe I'll revisit this project in the future and improve it.

 ### 5.3 Take Aways

+Overall, this project went smoothly.
+It wasn't a big project, yet I manage to complete all of my goals.

 In this project, I have learned how to use VTK.
 VTK is definitely a tool that I will be using in the future for its display of visual infomation.
 Further more, learning how to create a portfolio online is vital for future projects, and this is thefirst project I applied that to.